Portland State University: Residence halls

 PSU houses around 3,000 undergraduate and graduate students, and has ten residence halls.
 Its largest include University Pointe, a sixteen-story apartment building operated by American Campus Communities built in 2011, and Ondine, a fifteen-story high rise.

 Older residence halls, many of which were originally apartment buildings that were purchased by the university, include Blackstone, built in 1930, and Montgomery Court, built in 1916.
 Other older residence halls include St. Helens Court, built in 1927; the art deco Parkway Manor, built in 1931; and Blumel Hall, built in 1986.

 Greek system

 There are several fraternities and sororities on campus.
 They are represented by a student-run group called "Greek Life."

 Art and galleries

 Portland State University has numerous pieces of public art around campus from renowned local, national and international artists, such as Frederic Littman, Thomas Hardy, Ken MacKintosh & Lillian Pitt, Emily Ginsburg, Harrell Fletcher with Avalon Kalin, Linda Stein, John Aiken, and Ed Carpenter.
+PSU is also home to the Jordan Schnitzer Museum of Art at Portland State University, with art donated by Jordan Schnitzer.